Library Reopening Information

-The library can place physical DVDs or streaming videos from our collections on reserves for your class.
-The library cannot convert DVDs – whether from our collection or personal copies provided by faculty – to streaming videos due to copyright restrictions.
-However, the library has access to thousands of streaming videos and we can place our streaming videos on reserve for your class, providing access to them via a weblink in your Blackboard course.
+The library can place physical DVDs or streaming videos from our collections on reserve for your class.
+The library cannot convert DVDs to streaming videos due to copyright restrictions.
+However, the library has access to thousands of streaming videos that we can place on reserve for your class.
+Access is provided via a weblink in your Blackboard course.

 - RaptorSearchnew window: search for DVDs and streaming videos by title or subject to view what the library already has in our collection.

 - Streaming Video Databasesnew window: see the library's databases with streaming videos.